PierreAnken/SuperProf_Joel/PyTanks/Doc/features.md

 - When the health is reduced to 0, the tank is removed from battle
 - When only thanks from one side remains, the time is victorious
 - The human player can choose a tank to play with at the start of each battle
+- The IA are piking random tanks, with a maximum from 2 arty by team

 Hitting
 - The precision define the accuracy of the shoot.